Developer-Nadeem/TheZone-Ecommerce-Store/README.md

 7. Import the [Database SQL File](thezone_db.sql) into the database you created

+8. Move the cloned project files to the 'htdocs' directory in your XAMPP installation folder.
+(Path: 'C:\xampp\htdocs')

-8. Now the website is ready for local use
+9. Now the website is ready for local use

-9. While XAMPP is running visit the following link to access the website's homepage: http://localhost/TheZone/index.php
+10. While XAMPP is running visit the following link to access the website's homepage: http://localhost/TheZone/index.php